boseji/CH341-Store/README.md

 # CH341-Store
-Documents and Software Related to the famous CH341a used in I2C/SPI Flash Programmers also called as Bios Programmers
+Documents and Software Related to the famous CH341a used in I2C/SPI Flash Programmers also called as BIOS Programmers

-Please note that this repository is a Coagulation of know-how from diffrent sources.
+Please note that this repository is a Coagulation of know-how from different sources.

 ![CH341A Devices](https://1.bp.blogspot.com/-RFzfABqVamg/WlEZ-s0FkxI/AAAAAAAAIqg/3L0JBCCQN9sNm4e7ST9Csczwwu7tO1OzgCLcBGAs/s1600/ch341a_products.png)
 > Source : https://www.onetransistor.eu/2017/08/ch341a-mini-programmer-schematic.html

 ## About CH341

-This is versetaile USB to multi-protocol converter chip.
+This is versatile USB to multi-protocol converter chip.

-There are 4 major items that becoe clear from the enclosed **[Datasheet(English)](https://github.com/boseji/CH341-Store/raw/master/CH341_EN.pdf)**
+There are 4 major items that become clear from the enclosed **[Datasheet(English)](https://github.com/boseji/CH341-Store/raw/master/CH341_EN.pdf)**

   * UART - The chip can be used as a USB to UART converter.
-It can also be used for RS-485 since it has automatic driver convtrol pin also available.
+It can also be used for RS-485 since it has automatic driver control pin also available.
-  * Synchronous Serial - I2C and SPI - The chip has 3 chip selct pins and Multi-mode support for SPI prototocol.
+  * Synchronous Serial - I2C and SPI - The chip has 3 chip select pins and Multi-mode support for SPI protocol.
 Also the chip has dedicated I2C pins.
   * Parallel Interface - This interface can be used to talk to parallel memory Bus with all the required control signals
-  * Printer Port - The deivice can emulate a EPP Parallel Port over USB to be able to connect to older printers .etc.
+  * Printer Port - The device can emulate a EPP Parallel Port over USB to be able to connect to older printers .etc.

 ## Attributions